 For communication via the CAN bus, it is mandatory that all connected devices use the same bit rate.
 MOTORTECH devices are usually delivered with a bit rate set to 250 kbit/s.
+Use this bit rate in the PowerView4 as well.

-If the PowerView4 is connected to a CANopen[®] network via the CAN bus interface CAN1, you can make the following settings for this network in the Communication Setup view:
+If the PowerView4 is connected to a CANOpen® network via the CAN bus interface CAN1, you can make the following settings for this network in the Communication Setup view: